 Charybdis was believed to be the offspring of the primordial deity Gaia and the Olympian god of the sea, Poseidon.
 Charybdis lived under a rock on one side of the strait, opposite another monster called Scylla, who lived inside a rock.
 Sailors passing through the strait were fearful of getting within range of either sea monster.

 The ancients believed Charybdis spat out large volumes of water that formed the boat destroying whirlpools in the strait.

-Initially a single entity, the Empusa was a shape-shifting one-legged female entity controlled by the Olympian goddess of magic, Hecate.
+Initially a single entity, the Empusa was a shape-shifting one-legged female entity controlled by Hecate, the Titan goddess of magic.
 In later tales, there are several Empusai who take on a vampiric quality or that of a succubus.
 In later antiquity, these phantoms feed on young men.